filecoin-project/ref-fvm/README.md

   - See the [instructions](./testing/conformance/README.md#instructions) about how to run the tests and the benchmarks.
   - Disclaimers
     - Benchmarks are currently very slow to run, setup and teardown.
 This is due to using default WASM cache, and will be fixed soon.

-## Maturity roadmap

-### v1: FVM running built-in actors (Milestone 1 of the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4))

-- Alpha:
-  - Declared when: all test vectors passing, integrated into Lotus via FFI.
-  - Focus: theoretical correctness.
-- Beta:
-  - Declared when: all the above + syncing mainnet consistently, keeping up with chain consistently, i.e. when Phase 0 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
-  - Focus: production-readiness, performance, live consensus correctness.
-- RC:
-  - Declared when: all the above + integrated into a second client (likely Forest), successfully syncing mainnet on all.
-  - Focus: pre-mainnet preparations.
-- Final:
-  - Declared when: FVM v1 is securing mainnet, i.e. when Milestone 1 from the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4) is reached.

-### v2: Fully-programmable FVM (Milestone 2 of the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4))

-- Alpha:
-  - Declared when: all functionality implemented, 70%+ test coverage, integrated into Lotus via FFI.
-  - Focus: feature completeness.
-- Beta:
-  - Declared when: testnets deployed (user and automatic), running successfully for 1 week.
-  - Focus: testing and hardening.
-- RC:
-  - Declared when: code audited; network-upgrade releases ready for all Filecoin clients.
-  - Focus: pre-mainnet preparations.
-- Final:
-  - Declared when: FVM v2 is operating mainnet, i.e. when Milestone 2 from the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4) is reached.

 ## License